xonsh/xonsh/docs/tutorial.rst

 -----------------------

 The best way to modify command on the fly is to use alias that returns modified command.
-One of the most interesting application is expanding an aliases:
+One of the most interesting application is expanding an alias:

 .. code-block:: xonshcon